Kat9-123/Elite/README.md

 <s>I was too lazy</s> it wasn't necessary for this project and because it would cause unnecessary lag.
 Actual frustum culling would be nice though...

-It also doesn't support audio which I do want to change at some point.

 Features:
 - Fully written in C#